Hunter Biden Laptop Repairman: Twitter Defamed Me, Killed My Business

 Last October, Twitter shut down links to the New York Post’s story about the Biden family’s business dealings in Ukraine, in part citing its policy regarding “hacked materials.”
 Given the New York Post‘s sourcing of Mac Isaac’s discoveries on Hunter Biden’s laptop for its reports, Twitter’s censorship amounted to a framing of Mac Isaac as a hacker.

-“What Twitter did went beyond censorship,” Rocco stated.
+“What Twitter did went beyond censorship,” Della Rocca stated.
 “They decided to label what happened.
 They decided to say that ‘This is dissemination of hacked materials.
 So we’re not going to let you push it through.
 We’re not going to let you spread this information.'”

-Rocco continued, “It was not hacked materials.
+Della Rocca continued, “It was not hacked materials.
 John Paul accessed those materials when he legally owned them, because it was part of abandoned property.
 So they made a mistake there.
 The fact that they even decided to label it is a problem.
 It had direct harm.
 There’s no way that you can say that something is hacked materials and not directly infer that the person who provided that information is a hacker.”

-Twitter’s de facto false characterization of Mac Isaac as a hacker destroyed the computer technician’s business and professional reputation, Rocco held.
+Twitter’s de facto false characterization of Mac Isaac as a hacker destroyed the computer technician’s business and professional reputation, Della Rocca held.

-“[It] crushed John Paul’s business,” Rocco stated.
+“[It] crushed John Paul’s business,” Della Rocca stated.
 “It hurt his personal life. and I’m not going to get into everything that happened, but John Paul has been through a horrible situation when he was just trying to do the right thing, and Twitter really added to the harm that he has experienced.”

-Rocco added, “John Paul had to shut down his business.
+Della Rocca added, “John Paul had to shut down his business.
 The day the story broke, the day Twitter refused to allow the story to be disseminated, [Mac Isaac] started getting bad Yelp reviews, calls to the shop, death threats, essentially people trying to destroy his business.
 That’s essentially what happened.
 He had to close up the business.
 It’s no longer active and he is now 46-years-old trying to figure out what the next thing to do is when you’ve been a Mac specialist for more than 25 years.”

 Pollak asked if any members of Congress has contacted Mac Isaac for information about Hunter Biden’s laptop.

-“We haven’t heard anything from anyone,” replied Rocco.
+“We haven’t heard anything from anyone,” replied Della Rocca.
 “I would have thought that there might be a little bit of interest in … the Hunter Biden situation.
 We haven’t heard a thing from anyone in Congress.”

 .